 And these are just some of the large sweeping trends I saw.
 It reads like the recent history of the web over just a decade.
 If you take a look at the list most of these developments are clearly tech-lead.
 Think back to the customised social experiences we used to have because of Facebook releasing the social graph API.
 Or closer to the present Augmented Reality (AR) because of more powerful phones with better cameras and depth sensors combined with Apple’s AR Kit.
 Other developments on the other hand have been because the cow was running dry and marketing agencies needed new ways to stay relevant and earn revenue.
 Like content and UX, these at the time looked like timeless pools to be dipped into till it runs dry.

 So while we’ve had terrific trends, what are the core fundamentals and principles that make digital work different from other mediums that has not really changed even with these trends?
 I remember discussing this in an interview with the head of digital at JWT Mumbai years ago.
-I wish I had jotted it down then (since I worked it out spontaneously on the spot) but there were almost 12 points I came up during that discussion.
+I wish I had jotted it down then (since I worked it out spontaneously on the spot, and he was happy with it 🙂 ) but there were almost 12 points I came up during that discussion.
 Some of these were likely to be:

-- Interactivity – this is the only medium that lets you interact first-hand with the brand experience rather than just consume it.
+- Interactivity – this is the only medium that lets you interact first-hand and gives the user control to shape the brand experience rather than just consume it.
 From flash sites to Alexa apps, this is what makes digital so mystically good.

 - Multivisceral – one of the basics, digital allows you to combine what you could do in other mediums.

-- Community – the internet is for the people and by the people so you know you are getting good unbiased advice from a community and not just brand spiel (but hey you can have that too), peer-to-peer or say group buying it’s all for the people.
+- Community – the internet is for the people and by the people so you know you are getting good unbiased advice from a community and not just brand spiel (but hey you can have that too), peer-to-peer or say group buying or creating marketplaces like AirBnB, it’s all for the people.

 - Collaboration – digital is not necessarily a one way street, it can get customers to collaborate and create brand experience.